 As the son of Kingsley Amis, one of the most well-known novelists in Britain at the time (Kingsley won the Booker Prize in 1986; Martin never did, but his book Time’s Arrow was shortlisted in 1991), Amis was thrust into the public eye right away.
 However, despite having a famous literary father, Amis’s stepmother, novelist Elizabeth Jane Howard, was the one who helped him pursue his writing career.

-Amis frequently gave her a kind compliment, recalling that up until she introduced him to Jane Austen, he had only read comic books.
+Amis frequently gave her a kind compliment, recalling that he had only read comic books until she introduced him to Jane Austen.
 And in fact, Kingsley had little time for his talented son’s output.
 In Experience, Amis’s memoir published in 2000, he vividly documented how “buggering about with the reader drawing attention to himself” was among his father’s snorting criticisms of his work.

 An Oxford “congratulatory first” led to a first job at the Times Literary Supplement, then the literary editorship of the New Statesman, a powerhouse of young talent whose cramped and filthy offices housed, in addition to Amis, the future novelist Julian Barnes, the poet and critic James Fenton, and the essayist and polemicist Christopher Hitchens, who would grow up to be one of Amis’s closest friends.

 They started out trying to be independent.
-Amis and his friends were tabloid fodder due to their early prominence and a swagger that was novel to the British scene.
-Amis believed that Philip Roth, Saul Bellow, and Vladimir Nabokov were his true literary heroes.
+Amis and his friends were tabloid fodder due to their early prominence and a novel swagger to the British scene.
+Amis believed Philip Roth, Saul Bellow, and Vladimir Nabokov were his true literary heroes.